ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 use GitHub to facilitate the development of working group documents, but they are unfamiliar with how to get started or they are unclear about which conventions to follow.
-Some other working groups use or plan to use other other code repository services such at GitLab and Bitbucket, which have different properties than GitHub.
+Some other working groups use or plan to use other other code repository services such as GitLab and Bitbucket, which have different properties than GitHub.